revzet77/COP4331C_Group01/artifacts/architecture.md

 # Data Design

-There will be no database for this project, all the data is handled live in-game.
 Data like health, position, amount of enemies, and round number are all local variables.
 When the game is over, the game essentially restarts, so no previous data is needed.
+Thus, there will be no database for this project, as all the data is handled live, in-game.

 # Business Rules

 ***You should list the assumptions, rules, and guidelines from external sources that are impacting your program design.***

+Because our program is a game, external limitations and policies do not really affect us, except for the subective preferences and previous experiences of the users themselves.
-- The user has prior gaming experience, thus is familiar with the controls.
+- An assumption we can have is that the user has prior gaming experience, thus is familiar with WASD controls that can move the player around within a virtual 3D space.

 # User Interface Design